 SetMode(mode As String) As Boolean

 Sets the video output mode.
 See here for a list of supported video modes.
-If the specified video mode is different from the current video mode of the object, the unit will reboot and change the video mode to the new setting during system initialization.
+Calling this method causes the application to restart if the specified video mode is different from the current video mode.
 This method also accepts "auto" as a mode parameter.
 The following optional parameters can be appended to the string

 <resolution>:<color_space>:<depth>bit: Sets the video profile for HDMI output.
 For example, to output 4Kp60 at the 4:2:0 color space with 10 bits of depth, you would pass the following string: "

 <resolution>:preferred: Enables the preferred video mode setting.
 This instructs the player to only use the video mode if the display EDID indicates that it is supported.
 Otherwise, the output will default to "auto" mode.
 If no EDID is detected at bootup, the player will output the preferred video mode.
 If an HDMI hotplug event occurs afterward, then the player will perform the preferred video-mode check again.
 The

 :preferredflag currently ignores video profile settings (i.e. color space and bit depth).